implse/Data_Structure_Python/README.md

   <img width="480" height="180" src="images\LinkedList_480_180.png">
 </p>

-A linked List is a data structure used for storing collections of data.
+A Linked List is a data structure used for storing collections of data.

 - Not contiguous piece of memory.
 - Differing size storage space at each index.
 - Dynamic - New piece of memory allocated for each node.

+### Nodes

+Nodes are the fundamental building block of many computer science data structures.
+They form the basis for linked lists, stacks, queues, trees, and more.

+An individual node contains data and links to other nodes.
+Each data structure adds additional constraints or behavior to these features to create the desired structure.

+- Contain data, which can be a variety of data types
+- Contain links to other nodes.
+If a node has no links, or they are all null/None, or you have reached the end of the path you were following.
+- Can be orphaned if there are no existing links to them.

 |Operation                   |Big O  |
 |----------------------------|-------|